Shri Mansa Mata Mandir Hasampur

 It is one of the prominent Shakti temples of North India.
 Thousands of devotees visit the shrine from various parts of the country, and especially during the Navratra fair, this number rises to lakhs every day for the nine auspicious days.
-A new website was created in 2020 and is maintained by the Mittal Family of Dewas who are the descendants of the original Mittal family of Hasampur.

 History

-Maharaja Mittal God of Hasampur constructed the present main temple of Shri Mansa Devi, which is situated on the Hasampur foothills in village Hasampur, Tehsil Neem-Ka-Thana and District Sikar, since 965 AD.
+Maharaja Mittal God of Hasampur constructed the present main temple of Shri Mansa Devi in 965 AD.
 The main temple is 200 meters from the Hasampur village.

 Durga Mata Marbel Murti was constructed by Seth Ramavatar Muchhal, the then Maharaja Hasampur in the year 1982.
 This temple had the patronage of the Rajasthan State.
 After the merger of princely states into PEPSU the Patronage of State Govt. ended and the temples remained neglected.

 The Raja of Rajasthan then appointed pujari as ‘Keshavpanditji’ of this temple whose duty was to worship the deity of the temple.
-After the merger of the princely State into Pepsu these pujaris became independent in the matter of controlling and managing the affairs of the temple and the land attached to the temple.
+After the merging of the princely State into Pepsu these pujaris became independent in the matter of controlling and managing the affairs of the temple and its land.
 They could neither maintain this temple nor provide necessary facilities to the visiting devotees, thus the condition of the temple deteriorated day by day.
 So much so that there were no proper arrangements for pilgrims visiting the temple during Navaratra melas.
-The complex was in a neglected condition until the establishment of the Board.
+The complex was neglected until the establishment of the Board.